zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/simple-query.md

 1. The context.Customers in this case is a `DbSet<Customer>`, which implements `IQueryable<T>`.
 This is the same starting point for both examples.

-2. The `Where`-predicate for Dynamic Linq is written as a string, where the same property is used (City) and the same value (Paris).
+2. The `Where` predicate for Dynamic LINQ is written as a string, where the same property is used (City) and the same value (Paris).

    Since the value "Paris" is a string itself, we need to escape the double quotes with a `\`.
 So the `"` becomes a `\"`.